Home

 Don't expect professional help here, though, as we're just cat lovers helping other cat lovers.

 Cat box problems are, in fact, a life and death issue for cats.
-Adult cats are less often adopted from animal shelters.
+If that sounds a bit dramatic, realize that adult cats are less often adopted from animal shelters.
 The ones that aren't adopted within a certain time frame are often put to death.

-The number one reason that adult cats are brought to shelters is due to inappropriate elimination and litter box problems that are deemed "unmanageable."
+By some accounts, the number one behavioral reason that adult cats are brought to shelters is due to inappropriate elimination and litter box problems that are deemed "unmanageable."
 It's such a shame.

 Hopefully, this section of the site can help with some of that.
 If nothing else, we can at least promote awareness of this issue.